tur-ium/unep-life-cycle-assessment-ml-paper-evaluation/README.md

 # Setup
-1. Install using uv
+1. Install requirements using `uv sync`
-2. Get `poppler` and unzip
+2. Get `poppler` from [here](https://github.com/oschwartz10612/poppler-windows/releases) and unzip to suitable location
-3. Set environment variables in `.env`
+3. Set environment variables in `.env`.
+The POPPLER_PATH should point to the `\Library\bin` sub-directory of extracted poppler file

 # How to use:
 1. Ensure the setup steps above are complete, including the poppler and api tokens